gamblevore/speedie/Documentation/Comparisons.md

 ## Comparisons with Other Languages

 Lets compare Speedie vs a few other languages.
-Many languages seem good with very simple examples, but break down once you try anything slightly significant.
+Many languages seem good when viewing simple examples, but break down once you try anything slightly significant.

 Here is a good example, from Rust.
 We are trying to search through a list.
 Due to how Rust overcomplicates everything... its quite a nightmare even to look at.